hmuchalski/128a/syllabus-CHEM-128A/assessment-standards-22-23-spring.md

 ### Alternative ways to demonstrate skill

 :::success
 You can demonstrate your skill and knowledge during office hours as an oral presentation.
 In this option, you schedule an appointment, I’ll give you a new instance of a problem, a whiteboard marker, and your job will be to generate the solution on the spot.
+No more than one LT problem per week can be attempted via oral examination.
 :::

 ### What is a "simple error"?